antyung/docker-base-images/README.md

 ## tests

-Use the go test -run flag to run a specific test, `-run regexp` Run only those tests and examples matching the regular expression.
+Use the `go test -run` flag to run a specific test, `-run '<regexp>'` run only those tests and examples matching the regular expression.

 ```
 go test -run 'TestBuild.*' ./... -v